Losant/losant-rest-js/docs/integrations.md

 ## Get

-Returns the subscriptions for an application
+Returns the integrations for an application

 ```javascript
 var params = {